 On a winter day, there is no shortage of places to explore in the town of Tegernsee.
 If you enjoy exploring on foot the town has lots of options, such as walking around the lake or through the town itself.
 The streets are rather narrow so you can window-shop as you wander through the town.
 There are also built-in recliner benches along the lake so that you can sit and relax.

 During those cold winter months, I recommend finding a bakery or coffee shop that you like and settling in with a piece of cake and a warm beverage.
 Or, bring a thermos of your favorite hot beverage and go sit by the lake.
 Be sure to bundle up!

 Historically, the region has been known as a popular spot for health resorts.
 This continues to this day with a number of spas and wellness resorts.
 With its peaceful landscape, I can only imagine how ideal the Tegernsee is for serious R&R.

 If you’re looking for something a little more exciting or involving, there are, of course, lots of options.
-Like much of Germany, biking and hiking are a popular past time at the Tegernsee.
+Like much of Germany, biking and hiking are popular pastimes at the Tegernsee.
 And with the surrounding mountains so close by it’s a tempting proposition.

 The town of Tegernsee sits on the southeastern coast of the lake of the same name.
 The town is located about 30 miles south of Munich and less than 20 miles from the Austrian border.

-If you’re visiting with a car, there are some spots available.
+If you’re visiting in a car, there are some spots available.
 Parking is, however, relatively limited and there is usually a fee.